lionelmace/ibmcloud-labs/Lab APIC.md

   }
   ```

 1. Copy the url, username and password from the credentials into the Data Sources connector of the API Designer.
+Specify the database name **test*.
+If none is specified, API Designer will use test by default.

 1. Save the configuration.
 Saving should display the confirmation message: